Troika (Bosnia and Herzegovina)

-Troika (Bosnian: Trojka), formerly known as the Four (Bosnian: Četvorka), is a liberal political alliance in Bosnia and Herzegovina.
+Troika (Bosnian: Trojka, English translation: three), formerly known as the Four (Bosnian: Četvorka), is a liberal political alliance in Bosnia and Herzegovina.
 The alliance consists of the Social Democratic Party, the People and Justice party and Our Party.

 Formed in August 2020, ahead of the Bosnian municipal elections, and initially called the Four, the alliance had also included the Independent Bosnian-Herzegovinian List, before it left the alliance and renamed it to Troika in 2021.
 The alliance made noteworthy results in the 2020 municipal elections, most notably in Sarajevo, emerging as the largest political bloc in the capital.
 Following the 2022 general election, Troika managed to form a coalition government on both the national and Federal level.